Subscribe

 Mimic a puppy’s response to biting

-Hard bites to hands or fingers hurt.
+Hard bites on hands or fingers hurt, especially when pups have sharp teeth.
 While your first instinct to a skin puncture may involve yelling some profanities, this will confuse your puppy and could lead to more of the same behavior.
 Your pup might interpret this reaction as excitement, or worse, they may associate biting with receiving attention.

 Instead, you can try mimicking a puppy’s high-pitched yelp the next time you get a nip.
-This is one of the best ways to teach puppy bite inhibition, especially if your furry friend is younger.
+This is one of the best ways to teach puppy bite inhibition.
 After you do this a few times, they may begin to understand that they’ve hurt you and that you don’t want to play that way.
-Remember, consistency is key!

 Avoid interacting with a biting puppy